scitran/client/scitran-methods.md

 ```
 st.exist   - See if a container with a particular label exists
 st.verify  - Test that the connection was made
-st.browser - Bring a browser to a location
+st.browser - Open a browser to the Flywheel site
 st.listInstances
 st.showToken